 While this is a very simplistic explanation of chaos theory, it could be extended to explain creation:

 God created Man.
 Man destroyed God.
 Man destroyed Man.
 Man became God.
 Repeat.

-Mankind destroying itself needs no evidence.
-If you absolutely must have it, simply pick up the latest edition of your local newspaper, or turn on your television to the local news channel.
-War and crime are virtual mainstays in the news today, and have been for much of human history.
+Humanity destroying itself needs no evidence.
+If you absolutely must have it, pick up the latest edition of your local newspaper, or turn on your television to the local news channel.
+War and crime are virtual mainstays in the news today and have been for much of human history.
 Similarly, man has been playing god throughout much of recorded history, though never more so than today.
 Experimentation with genetics, cloning, and even man-made black holes are all undeniable evidence that man is trying to bridge the gap to the divine.
 Given the reckless abandon with which we continue to tinker with nature, is it such a stretch to believe that, in our attempts to play god, eventually we will end up creating ourselves?
-And the cycle begins anew.
+So the cycle begins anew.

 A Flawed Theory

 So, what do you believe?
 Is the Theory of Repetitive Evolution viable?
 Is it any less viable than other theories?
 Can you come up with (yet another) theory which explains creation?
 Or the origin of the species?
 Regardless, my theory accomplished that which I sought to do; I finally got to drink my beer in peace.
-Thus, whether or not I believe my own theory, and whether or not you believe it, I am satisfied with it fundamentally.
+Thus, whether or not I believe my theory, and whether or not you believe it, I am satisfied with it fundamentally.
 Let me know your thoughts on the subject below, but please… comment responsibly, when sober, and keep politics out of it.
 One controversial subject is more than enough for this article.